 New Hampshire 2: Rep. Charlie Bass (R) vs. Ann McLane Kuster (D)

-Rep. Ann Marie Buerkle was elected in the Republican wave of 2010 and lost on Tuesday to the man she defeated two years ago.
+Rep. Ann Marie Buerkle was elected in the Republican wave of 2010 and had to defend her seat Tuesday from the man she defeated.
 Democrat Dan Maffei, a longtime Capitol Hill staffer, won this upstate New York district in 2008 after it had been in Republican hands for almost 30 years.
-He lost the seat to nurse and tea party favorite Buerkle in one of the closest House races in 2010.
-The two had been evenly matched in fund-raising and TV ad spending.
+He lost the seat to nurse and tea party favorite Buerkle in one of the closest House races that year.
+The two had been evenly matched in fundraising and TV ad spending.
 The district leans slight more Democratic.

 North Carolina 7: Rep. Mike McIntyre (D) vs. David Rouzer (R)

-Democrat Mike McIntyre ran a competitive race despite a newly redrawn district that skews heavily Republican.
+Democratic Mike McIntyre ran a competitive race despite a newly redrawn district that skews heavily Republican.
 The Republican nominee was David Rouzer, a state senator.
-McIntyre, an eight-term incumbent, led in fund-raising and kept even with ad spending by pro-Republican outside groups and the national Republican Party.
+McIntyre, an eight-term incumbent, led in fundraising and kept even with ad spending by pro-Republican outside groups and the national Republican Party.
 Rouzer stayed off the airwaves.
 Like fellow southern Democrat John Barrow in Georgia, McIntyre showed strong signs of life in a district that appeared to have been drawn to end his career.
-A winner has not been yet projected.

 Ohio 9: Rep. Marcy Kaptur (D) vs. Samuel “Joe the Plumber” Wurzelbacher (R)